lbastigk/Nebulite/CONTRIBUTING.md

 - input-reading
 - state-update
 - lifetime management

-and more may be associated with specific tree-extensions instead of the base class.
+and more may be associated with specific Modules instead of the class itself.
-We then just insert each extensions update inside the base tree and call `Tree->update()` from the base class.
+We then just insert each module into the class and its update function is automatically called.

 ### Implementation Guidelines

-- It is recommended to implement unfinished functions inside the cpp file via a return of `Nebulite::ERROR_TYPE::CRITICAL_FUNCTION_NOT_IMPLEMENTED`
+- It is recommended to implement unfinished functions inside the cpp file with a return of `Nebulite::ERROR_TYPE::CRITICAL_FUNCTION_NOT_IMPLEMENTED`
 - Use filenames `GDM_<ModuleName>.{hpp,cpp}` , `RDM_<ModuleName>.{hpp,cpp}` and `JDM_<ModuleName>.{hpp,cpp}` for module files
 - Use the recommended class naming schemes and namespaces for modules: `Nebulite::DomainModule::GlobalSpace::MyModule`